How Does Google Analytics Impact Your Website Ranking

 If your returning visitors are not impressive, then you need to develop some re-marketing strategies to change the trend.

 Bounce rate metrics will guide you how well visitors' requirements are being met?
-When visitors click and visit other pages on your website outside the landing page, it suggests some growing interest in the website content and Google in interested in that.
-Bounce rates describes the percentage of sessions in which a single page on the website (the "landing page") was visited.
-When a visitor lands on your page, may be the click was from a search result, if the visitor does not visit any other page before leaving, it is counted as a bounce.
+When visitors click and visit other pages on your website outside the landing page, it suggests some growing interest in the website content and Google is interested in that.
+Bounce rates describe the percentage of sessions in which a single page on the website (the "landing page") was visited.
+When a visitor lands on your page, maybe the click was from a search result, if the visitor does not visit any other page before leaving, it is counted as a bounce.

 Usually, the bounce rate is a good indicator of whether the visitor finds the desired content on the website and whether the respective demand has been satisfied.
 If this is not the case, the visitor often leaves the website without further interaction and that counts as a "bounce".